 Students wishing to pursue Psychology after College can study it at university and ultimately have the opportunity to specialise in one of the many applied areas of Psychology such as Clinical or Forensic.
 Further postgraduate training would enable you to become an accredited Psychologist.

 Psychology A Level will also enable students to pursue many other degree courses, as it relates to many other subjects, giving an insight into factors that can influence people’s behaviour.
 This insight will be relevant to many future careers, including, for example, law, medicine, caring professions, human resources, teaching and marketing.

-At least two 5s and three 4s at GCSE, including at least a 5 in Maths (or 4 if Core Maths is also studied) and a 4 in English Language.
+At least five 5s at GCSE, including at least a 5 in Maths and a 5 in English Language.